 Celebrated throughout the Indian Subcontinent, Ayudha Pooja is performed as gratitude for everlasting support of Goddess in the well-being of activities in professional or educational arenas.
-The “Ayudha” or tools used by an individual like motorbike, car, cycle, machines, instruments should be cleaned during Ayudha Puja and is worshiped considering diving presence in those.
-For an employee, it is working tools and for a student, it is a book.
+The “Ayudha” or tools used by an individual like motorbike, car, cycle, machines, instruments should be cleaned during Ayudha Puja and is worshiped considering a diving presence in those things.
+For an employee, it is a working tool and for a student, it is a book.
 Ayudha Puja is also known as “Astra Puja”.
 Ayudha puja is one of the parts of the Navaratri festival.
 This puja is performed on the ninth day of the Navaratri festival.

 Religious Significance of Ayudha Pooja

 Ayudha puja is one of the most significant countenances during Navaratri.
 Ayudha puja means, every instrument that you use, whether it is agriculture or industry or in any other sources you approach it respectfully.
 In Indian culture, we set up this countenance that whatever tool or instrument it may be, if you want to use your tool plow, firstly bow down to plow and then use it.
 If you want to use books, firstly bow down to the books and then use it.

 The identical musical instruments befall dissimilar things in different people’s hands.
 In some person’s hands, it befalls noise, in another person’s hands, it befalls completely captivate music because of the way you approach it.
 Where you do not keep concentration, you will not get an advantage from it.
 So, anything that you use and you see it as something above yourself and bow down to it so that it bestows a deep sense of concentration.
 Once that concentration is there, you will hold it well and will get the best outcomes of it.
 You will know the joy and happiness of doing things, not just of attaining things.